Healthy Homes Assessment Waiohiki

 Draught Stopping Waiohiki

-Draughts are a major cause of lower temperatures in homes.
-A cold house will cost more to heat, which results in wasting energy and resulting in higher bills.
+Draughts are a major cause of dropping temperatures within homes.
+A humid house costs more to heat, which completed jobs in wasting energy and resulting in higher bills.

 What are unreasonable gaps and holes?

-If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap and you are able to feel it, it is probably a gap or crack that requirements sealing in somehow.
-Large gaps and cracks should be fixed permanently.
-The gaps that exceed 3mm that allow air to enter or exit from your house need to be sealed.
-In the case of an open fireplace isn’t in use it can cause draughts and should be sealed from.
-Property managers and landlords are responsible for ensuring such draughts are eliminated as far as possible.
+If you can feel external air coming in or a clear draught from a hole or gap or crack, then it’s likely a crack or an opening that needs sealing in any way.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that allow air to enter or exit of your home need sealing.
+For instance, if an open fireplace isn’t used it can cause draughts and should be sealed from.
+Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent possible.

-There is no require to cover up gaps or holes in the building.
-For instance, small gaps around windows and doors could be necessary to allow for movement within the structure as the home is heated and cools in order to let them be opened and closed rather than securing.
-We will check the windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the building when the house warms and cools so that they are able to be closed and opened rather than being stuck.
+We will inspect all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections